 If you do have a condition that fits this description, disclosing it to the CLPNM is the right thing to do.
 It is also in your best interest to disclose this information to us as soon as possible.

 The CLPNM has an obligation to ensure that everyone who holds a licence meets the criteria set out in The Licensed practical Nurses Act and Regulation.
-This criteria includes the following:
+These criteria include the following:

 Licensed Practical Nurses Regulation

-When we learn about a health concern that may affect capacity for practice, we will ask you a few more questions to help us determine the impact on client safety.
+When the CLPNM learns about a health concern that may affect your capacity for practice, we will ask you a few more questions to help us determine the impact on client safety.
 Depending on your circumstance, that may be all the information we need.
 In some cases, we may need documentation from a health care provider, to help us assess the extent to which the condition presents a risk to the public, if at all.

 The earlier you let us know about your health condition, disorder or addiction, the earlier we can get the assessment process underway.
 This presents you with the best opportunity of having your assessment completed before your current year’s registration expires.

 When should you let us know?
 As per the CLPNM Practice Direction on Fitness to Practice, you should reach out to us anytime you identify that you have a health condition, disorder or addiction that may affect your ability to provide safe, competent and ethical care.

 If you disclose a new health concern to us during renewal season, you can do so on your renewal application, but it is important that you complete your renewal application as soon as registration renewal opens.
 If you wait until late in the renewal period to submit your renewal application, and you have a health condition or addiction we do not already know about, you are taking on the risk that your renewal application might not be processed before your current year’s registration expires.